majn/telegram-purple/README.md

 ![Provide a phone number](http://lauschgift.org/telegram-purple/res/install-2.png)

 Now you should be able to see all your contacts and chats in your buddy list and send/receive messages.

-# A Word of Warning

-This is a very early (pre-alpha) version of the plugin, mainly used for development and testing and NOT for productive use.
-Even though it already provides basic features, you should stil expect bugs and crashes when running it.

-When encountering a crash, please report it to us, preferably together with a backtrace [https://developer.pidgin.im/wiki/GetABacktrace]